What makes a good website? A good website focuses on the basics.

 From the very beginning, plan your site with smartphones in mind.
 Visualize your logo, your navigation and your content on mobile.

-Making your site as fast as possible plays well with the smartphone segment.
 Keep in mind that smartphones might have a slower connection and limited bandwidth.
 Images should be optimized, and large files kept to a minimum.

 Consider your audience

 What is the target market for your site and your product?
-Does your target audience have special usability needs?
+Does your audience have special usability needs?
 Think about your fonts, colors and images.
 Could some of your design elements be difficult to read or understand?

 Some visitors may have trouble reading small text.
 Some may have difficulty discerning elements with low contrast.
 Others might have trouble seeing certain colors.